Oweis-Nd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Why?
-chmod ugo+x this add execution permission to the owne and the group owner and to other user, to the file Why?
+chmod ugo+x this add execution permission to the owne and the group owner and to other user, to the file Why? chmod 007 this set permission to other user, to the file, no permission to the owner and to the group Why?